ConorWilliams/taptimise/README.md

 relative or absolute.
 Taptimise should produce a report (`pat/to/file_report.html`) containing the optimised tap positions.

+The first argument to taptimise is the path to the csv.
+The second argument to taptimise is the maximum load that a tap can support (i.e how much water EACH tap can output per day).
+If using scribble maps `.csv` pass the flag `--scribble x` where `x` is the daily amount of water consumed PER house.
+Taptimise will then compute the required number of taps automatically.

 #### Advanced

 Taptimise can accept several command line flags to tweak the optimisation.